BeMoreKinky Logo

 Pros

 Many find that the formality and anticipation inherent to high protocol fuels sexual tension.
-The mere act of kneeling or addressing someone as “Master” can be intensely erotic if both parties are on board. -
+The mere act of kneeling or addressing someone as “Master” can be intensely erotic if both parties are on board.
+The Big Kink Survey reinforces this: among those interested in general power dynamics, 87% rated their interest as high (3+ out of 5), not lukewarm or passing.
+And interest in dominance correlates with higher openness to experience, while interest in submission correlates with higher agreeableness, suggesting that both roles attract people who are psychologically wired for deep, intentional connection.

 High protocol can be deeply rooted in historical or cultural aspects of leather or Old Guard traditions.
 Engaging with it can feel like participating in a lineage that is rich with stories, symbols, and heritage.